abinit/abinit/doc/tutorial/dmft_triqs.md

     overlapping with neighboring atoms.
 That would violate a key approximation of the method - that interatomic elements of the Green's function can be neglected.

-This is extremely important since if this approximation breaks, the very important identity Downfold(Upfold) = Identity might break down, which can lead to inaccuracies and unstability.
+The latter is extremely important since if this approximation breaks, the very important identity Downfold(Upfold) = Identity might break down, which can lead to inaccuracies and unstability.
 You can check the deviation in the `log2` file: